-Site consultation with the PSRT will be facilitated using the MTN-037 PSRT Query Form, which is available in the Study Implementation Materials section of the MTN-037 web page.
-Site staff will email completed query forms to the Protocol Safety Physicians (mtn037safetymd@mtnstopshiv.org) who will work with the PSRT to prepare a consensus response to the query, and then email the final response to the site.
-This process is expected to occur within three business days.
+Site consultation with the PSRT will be facilitated using the MTN-026 PSRT Query Form, which is available in the Study Implementation Materials section of the MTN-026 web page.
+Site staff will email completed query forms to the Protocol Safety Physicians

+(mtn026safetymd@mtnstopshiv.org) who will work with the PSRT to prepare a consensus response to the query, and then email the final response to the site.
+A group email address (mtn026psrt@mtnstopshiv.org) will be used to facilitate communication with the PSRT.
+All PSRT communications will be facilitated using this email address.
+The PSRT review process is expected to occur within three business days.
 When necessary, site requests for responses within one business day can usually be accommodated.
-All members of the PSRT are encouraged to review the information provided by the site in the query form and to contribute to the response, however final determination rests with the MTN Safety Physician.
+All members of the PSRT are encouraged to review the information provided by the site in the query form and to contribute to the response; however, final determination rests with the Protocol Chair.